pingcap/docs-tidb-operator/en/canary-deployment-tidb-operator.md

 # Canary Deployment of TiDB Operator

-This document describes how to perform a canary upgrade of TiDB Operator and how to deploy multiple TiDB Operator to manage different TiDB clusters.
+This document describes how to perform a canary upgrade of TiDB Operator and how to deploy multiple sets of TiDB Operator to manage different TiDB clusters.

 ## Scenarios

-- Canary upgrade TiDB Operator.
+- Perform a canary upgrade of TiDB Operator.
-- Deploy multiple TiDB Operator to manage different TiDB clusters.
+- Deploy multiple sets of TiDB Operator to manage different TiDB clusters.

     > **Note:**
     >
     > - Currently, you can only deploy multiple `tidb-controller-manager`s and `tidb-scheduler`s.
     > - Only one Admission Webhook is required.
-    > - If you have deployed multiple TiDB Operator and only some of them enable [Advanced StatefulSet](advanced-statefulset.md), the same TidbCluster Custom Resource (CR) cannot be switched among these TiDB Operator.
+    > - If you have deployed multiple sets of TiDB Operator and only some of them enable [Advanced StatefulSet](advanced-statefulset.md), the same TidbCluster Custom Resource (CR) cannot be switched among these TiDB Operator.

 ## Related parameters